Passwords

 INSTANT

-Password consists of only numbers
+Password consists of numbers only

 2 HOURS

-Password consists of only lowercase letters
+Password consists of lowercase letters only

 5 MONTHS